What sets Europe’s largest culinary school apart?

 It’s almost like a family

 The quality of the students of Cathal Brugha Street is world-renowned.
-Many of them contributed to a book celebrating the school’s 75th anniversary last year.
+Many of them contributed to a book celebrating the school’s 75th anniversary in 2016.
 Graduates Darina Allen, Richard Corrigan and Kevin Thornton were happy to have their recipes featured in the book.
 That internationally recognised chefs such as Michel Roux Snr. also contributed reinforces the gleaming reputation that the school and its students have in the industry worldwide.